Just-Blues/turtle-graphics-in-RISC-V/README.md

 Program reads 600x50 pixels .bmp file and using parameters given in .bin file, creates a new .bmp file, using turtle graphics logic

-input.bin - contains parameters neccessary to draw a small square
+input.bin - contains parameters neccessary to draw a small square output.bmp - contains output of program operation with input.bin parameters original.bmp - is just an empty 50x600 .bmp file